 American president Barack Obama asked Republican leader John Boehner for a “clean” increase in the nation’s legal debt limit on Wednesday, one that is not conditioned on a plan for deficit reduction.

 The president does not believe that the full faith and credit of the United States, its commitment to pay its bills and its obligations, should be held hostage to a political ideology.

-The Democratic majority in the upper chamber hasn’t produced a proper budget throughout Barack Obama’s presidency.
+The Democratic majority in the upper chamber hasn’t produced a proper budget throughout Obama’s presidency.
 The conservative majority in the House of Representatives, this year and last, introduced budgets that were voted down in the Senate.

 The battle lines for the upcoming debt debacle have already been drawn.
 Republicans don’t want to cut military spending nor raise taxes.
 Democrats don’t want to reform entitlement programs like Medicaid, which subsidizes health care for the poor, and Medicare, which pays medical care for seniors.

 Republicans have proposed to privatize Medicare and reduce Medicaid payments.
 Democrats have ruled out such reforms.
-As Nancy Pelosi, the left’s leader in the House of Representatives, put it, they will not “reduce the deficit or subsidize tax cuts for the rich on the backs of America’s seniors and working families.”
+As Nancy Pelosi, the Democratic leader in the House of Representatives, put it, they will not “reduce the deficit or subsidize tax cuts for the rich on the backs of America’s seniors and working families.”

-“Cuts” aren’t really cuts though.
+“Cuts” aren’t really cuts, though.
 They are reductions in projected spending increases.
 In real terms, public spending will grow every year — under the Republican plan, by 4 percent on average; under the president’s plan, by 5 percent.
-Republicans would spend roughly $40 trillion over the next ten years; Obama would spend $45 trillion.
+Republicans would spend roughly $40 trillion over the next ten years.
+Obama would spend $45 trillion.

 If neither plan is enacted, the CBO estimates outlays worth $47 trillion over the same period.